KrisjianSmith/RegLang/README.md

 as an undergraduate research project.
 If you would like a more functional version of this project, I highly encourage you to check out Rosie at https://rosie-lang.org/.

+## How to use RegLang

+As of right now, RegLang is very early in development.
+All that is properly implemented so far is the tokenizer.

+To build the project, simply close this repository and run `make`.
+This will build the project.
+Then, simply run `./RegLang expression`.
+This will tokenize the expression and print it back to standard output for testing purposes.

+To run unit tests, run `make test` and then `./RegLangTests`.
+This will execute a suite of unit tests and output their results in the console window.

 ## Syntax

 The first assignment in the file represents the final